phillbush/incipit/README.txt

 	       incipit [-T format] file...

 	DESCRIPTION
-	       incipit convert files marked up in the Incipit Markup Language into troff using the -ms format (the default) or into html.
+	       incipit converts files marked up in the Incipit Markup Language into troff using the -ms format (the default) or into html.
 The formated file is written to standard output.

 	       The options are as follows:

 	       -T format
-	              Convert to format (either "ms" or "html").
+	              Convert to given format.
+Known formats are listed below.
 If not supplied, consider "ms" as default.

+	       incipit understands the following formats:

+	       ms     Troff macros for formatting manuscripts.
+This is the default format.

+	       html   Hypertext Markup Language.

 	SEE ALSO
 	       troff(1), ms(7)
 }